ArgoCanada/argoFloats/cran-comments.md

 1. DESCRIPTION no longer starts with "The argoFloats package".

-2. DESCRIPTION refers to a literature item paper using the suggested, abbreviated, format.
+2. DESCRIPTION refers to a published paper using the suggested format.

 3. \value added to the documentation of all functions.
 A list of affected files is as below.
 Please note that last two items were found using